ishita-shukla/screenshot-extension/README.md

 # screenshot-extension
-this is a screenshot taking chrome entemsion
+this is a screenshot taking chrome extension